 On one of the hottest day of the year in London, I donned the double breasted jacket and matching trousers from the wool denim collection, into town (on the tube) and emerged remarkably perspiration-free.
 And comfort aside, this also happens to be the first trouser suit in my wardrobe (yes, I triple checked just to be sure).
 Max Mara’s ability to master wardrobe cornerstones makes the ensemble an easy one to wear and to mix in with some of my more adventurous pieces.
 Lusuardi often photographs women wearing Max Mara on the street with her phone.
 How does she envisage this collection being worn?
 “With personality!
 It’s exactly what I believe in it.
 You can customise it as you wish.
 Max Mara clothes aren’t overpowering and so you can wear it as you want.”
 Don’t mind if I do…

-and worn with Marques Almeida corset, Uniqlo shirt and Malone Souliers sandals
+Max Mara double breasted wool-denim jacket and trousers worn with Marques Almeida corset, Uniqlo shirt and Malone Souliers sandals

 This post is sponsored by Max Mara